vegaprotocol/specs/protocol/0029-FEES-fees.md

 The transfer of fees must be completed before performing the normal post-trade calculations (MTM Settlement, position resolution etc...).
 The transfers have to be identifiable as fee transfers and separate for the three components.

-Now distribute funds from the "temporary fee bucket" as follows:
+Now [apply benefit factors](#applying-benefit-factors) and then distribute funds from the "temporary fee bucket" as follows:

-1. Infrastructure_fee is transferred to infrastructure fee pool for that asset.
+1. The `infrastructure_fee` is transferred to infrastructure fee pool for that asset.
 Its distribution is described in [0061 - Proof of Stake rewards](./0061-REWP-pos_rewards.md).
 In particular, at the end of each epoch the amount due to each validator and delegator is to be calculated and then distributed subject to validator score and type.
-1. The maker_fee is transferred to the relevant party.
+1. The `maker_fee` is transferred to the relevant party (the maker).
-1. The liquidity_fee is distributed as described in [this spec](./0042-LIQF-setting_fees_and_rewarding_lps.md).
+1. The `liquidity_fee` is distributed as described in [this spec](./0042-LIQF-setting_fees_and_rewarding_lps.md).
+1. The referral fee components (if any) can then be individually transferred to the relevant party (the referee).

 ### During Continuous Trading